Chief Instructor John Titchen – Founder, DART Karate

 John’s books, articles, youtube videos and seminars are recommended worldwide by those in the know amongst the growing number of groups and individuals looking to enhance their training through a pragmatic and safe approach to effective self defence.
 John writes articles on self defence and applied karate for his blog, and travels internationally to deliver self protection and karate seminars in addition to teaching regular self defence classes in High Wycombe.

 John gained his first Black Belt in Shotokan Karate with the English Shotokan Karate Association in 1995 under Shihan Roger Hall 8th Dan.
 A former University and Secondary school teacher and co-curricular education specialist, John now has over 25 years experience of teaching in the field of martial arts and self protection, and has taught seminars in Canada, Europe and the USA.

 In addition to his Qualified Teacher Status John holds a number of different coaching and instructor qualifications and various Dan grades in Shotokan Karate and AoDenkou Jitsu and is registered as an instructor with the British Combat Karate Association and the British Combat Association.
 John has a passion for research and has shared his knowledge in interviews with a number of magazines and podcast channels and as a former regular columnist for Traditional Karate Magazine and the ezine Jissen.
-John has been recognised as the leading provider of safe scenario training for self defence in the UK.
+John is recognised as one of the leading providers of safe scenario training for self defence in the UK.
 You can read more about John on his personal website here.